 Free guitar tablature paper is a necessary tool for the guitar teacher!
-Check out these SIX sizes of blank free guitar tabs -- they are offered in different sizes so you can choose what works best for you.
+Check out these EIGHT sizes of blank free guitar tabs -- they are offered in different sizes so you can choose what works best for you.

 Show your beginning guitar player how to read tab during their first lesson or two, and it will be for them a "Eureka!" moment -- as exciting as discovering how to decipher Morse code -- but so much easier!